TartanLlama/tartanllama.github.io/_posts/2017-03-31-writing-a-linux-debugger-registers.md

 }
 {% endhighlight %}

-You might want to add support for reading and writing more than a word at a time, which you can do by just incrementing the address each time you want to read another word.
+You might want to add support for reading and writing more than a word at a time, which you can do by incrementing the address each time you want to read another word.
 You could also use [`process_vm_readv` and `process_vm_writev`](http://man7.org/linux/man-pages/man2/process_vm_readv.2.html) or `/proc/<pid>/mem` instead of `ptrace` if you like.

 Now we'll add commands for our UI: